Giro Disciple MIPS Review

 The MIPS, or Multi-directional Impact Protection System, is a nice touch for a helmet in this price range.
 MIPS is a layer of yellow, plastic, material that sits underneath the lining of the helmet but above the foam or vinyl nitrile.
 This layer of material allows the helmet to rotate slightly in the event of an angled impact.
 This rotation is supposed to reduce the rotational forces that reach the head.
 There has been debate as to how effective MIPS really is.
 All we can say is we would rather have a helmet with MIPS than one without.
 Even if the protective gain is minimal, we will take it.

 Between the MIPS and the vinyl nitrile construction, we were impressed with the protection levels of the Disciple MIPS.
-This is especially true given the reasonable $220 price tag.
-The Fox Racing Rampage Pro Carbon Weld might be a step-up in terms of protection thanks to its fluid-filled design that mimics cerebrospinal fluid in your dome.
-That said, the Disciple is less than half the price.
+This is especially true given the reasonable price tag.

 The Giro helmet is decisively stout and portly.
-At 44-ounces, it is tied for the heaviest helmet in our review with the Bell Transfer-9.
-That said, it is only a half-ounce heavier than the Editor's Choice Fox Racing Rampage Pro Carbon.
+At 44-ounces, it is one of the heaviest helmets in our review.

 For a helmet with the sheer intention of getting radical on downhill tracks and big gap jumps, we don't have a huge problem with the weight.
 The Giro was never designed for enduro racing or any sort of pedaling for that matter.
 As a result, we don't find the weight crippling in the least.
 In fact, we think that it adds an element of confidence when you are pointing it into a rock garden at full speed.